furkanssarri/unit-testing-exercise/README.md

-# template
+# unit testing

-a template repo to have everything set up from the get-go
+a simple set of unit testing and tdd in general. the individual README.md have little more information of their test cases respectively.